MicrosoftDocs/azure-devops-docs/docs/organizations/public/view-filter-work-items-public.md

 [!INCLUDE [temp](includes/version-public-projects.md)]

-In this article, learn how to view work items that are defined for a public project.
+Learn how to view work items that are defined for a public project.
 If you're a contributor or Stakeholder, you can also [add and edit work items](../../boards/work-items/view-add-work-items.md).

 [!INCLUDE [temp](includes/anon-user.md)]